fkie-cad/Logprep/README.md

 Connectors are responsible for reading the input and writing the result to a desired output.
 The main connectors that are currently used and implemented are a kafka-input-connector and a kafka-output-connector allowing to receive messages from a kafka-topic and write messages into a kafka-topic.
-Addionally, you can use the Opensearch or Elasticsearch output connectors to ship the messages directly to Opensearch or Elasticsearch after processing.
+Addionally, you can use the Opensearch or Opensearch output connectors to ship the messages directly to Opensearch or Opensearch after processing.

 The details regarding the connectors can be found in the [input connector documentation](https://logprep.readthedocs.io/en/latest/user_manual/configuration/input.html)